 5. Every baby I’ve ever known is fascinated by bubbles even if you have to blow them inside.
 This multi pack is great if you are shopping for more than one child.

 6. Teethers always come in handy.
-They have some that are just or plain rubbery material like these fruits.
+There are some that are actual toys like this rattle.

 Then there are the classic ones that you can freeze.